On the frequentist validity of Bayesian limits: Posterior concentration and asymptotic tests

 \end{itemize} \end{theorem} The interpretation of this theorem is gratifying to supporters of the likelihood principle and pure Bayesians: distinctions between model subsets are Bayesian testable, if and only if, they are picked up by the posterior asymptotically, if and only if, there exists a pointwise test for $B$ versus $V$ that is $\Pi$-almost-surely consistent.

-For a second, more frequentist way to illustrate how basic the existence of a Bayesian test sequences is, note that if the parameter space $(\Tht,d)$ is a metric space with fixed Borel prior $\Pi$ and that $\hat\tht_n:\scrX_n\to\Tht$ is a $d$-consistent estimator sequence for $\tht$.
-Then for every $\tht_0\in\Tht$ and $\ep>0$, there exists a pointwise test and, by dominated convergence, also a Bayesian test sequence for $B=\{\tht\in\Tht:d(\tht,\tht_0)<\ft12\ep\}$ versus $V=\{\tht\in\Tht:d(\tht,\tht_0)>\ep\}$.
+For a second, more frequentist way to illustrate how basic the existence of a Bayesian test sequences is, consider a parameter space $(\Tht,d)$ which is a metric space with fixed Borel prior $\Pi$ and $d$-consistent estimators $\hat\tht_n:\scrX_n\to\Tht$ for $\tht$.
+Then for every $\tht_0\in\Tht$ and $\ep>0$, there exists a pointwise test sequence (and hence, by dominated convergence, also a Bayesian test sequence) for $B=\{\tht\in\Tht:d(\tht,\tht_0)<\ft12\ep\}$ versus $V=\{\tht\in\Tht:d(\tht,\tht_0)>\ep\}$.
 This approach is followed in example~\ref{ex:gofmarkov} on random walks, see the definition of the test following inequality (\ref{eq:hoeff}).

 A third perspective on the existence of Bayesian tests arises from Doob's argument.
-From our present perspective, we note that theorem~\ref{thm:testconsequi} implies an alternative proof of Doob's consistency theorem through the following existence result on Bayesian test sequences. \begin{proposition} Consider a model $\scrP$ of single-observation distributions $P$ for \iid\ data $(X_1,X_2,\ldots,X_n)\sim P^n$, $(n\geq1)$.
+From our present perspective, we note that theorem~\ref{thm:testconsequi} implies an alternative proof of Doob's consistency theorem through the following existence result on Bayesian test sequences.
+(Note: here and elsewhere in \iid\ setting, the parameter space $\Tht$ is $\scrP$, $\tht$ is the single-observation distribution $P$ and $\tht\mapsto P_{\tht,n}$ is $P\mapsto P^n$.) \begin{proposition} Consider a model $\scrP$ of single-observation distributions $P$ for \iid\ data $(X_1,X_2,\ldots,X_n)\sim P^n$, $(n\geq1)$.
 Assume that $\scrP$ is a Polish space with Borel prior $\Pi$.
 For any Borel set $V$ there is a Bayesian test sequence for $V$ versus $\scrP\setminus V$ under $\Pi$. \end{proposition} Doob's theorem is recovered when we let $V$ be the complement of any open neighbourhood $U$ of $P_0$.
-Comparing with conditions for the existence of uniform tests, Bayesian tests are quite abundant: whereas uniform testing relies on the minimax theorem (forcing convexity, compactness and continuity requirements into the picture), Bayesian tests exist quite generaly (at least, for Polish parameters with \iid\ data).
+Comparing with conditions for the existence of uniform tests, Bayesian tests are quite abundant: whereas uniform testing relies on the minimax theorem (forcing convexity, compactness and continuity requirements into the picture), Bayesian tests exist quite generally (at least, for Polish parameters with \iid\ data).

-The fourth perspective on the existence of Bayesian tests concerns a direct way to construct a Bayesian test sequence of optimal power, based on the fact that we are really only testing barycentres against eachother: let priors $(\Pi_n)$ and $\scrG$-measurable model subsets $B_n,V_n$ be given.
+The fourth perspective on the existence of Bayesian tests concerns a direct way to construct a Bayesian test sequence of optimal power, based on the fact that we are really only testing barycentres against each other: let priors $(\Pi_n)$ and $\scrG$-measurable model subsets $B_n,V_n$ be given.
 For given tests $(\phi_n)$ and power sequence $a_n$, write (\ref{eq:bayestest}) as follows:

 and note that what is required here, is a (weighted) test of $(P_{n}^{\Pi_n|B_n})$ versus $(P_{n}^{\Pi_n|V_n})$.
 The likelihood-ratio test (denote the density for $P_{n}^{\Pi_n|B_n}$ with respect to $\mu_n = P_{n}^{\Pi_n|B_n} + P_{n}^{\Pi_n|V_n}$ by $p_{B_n,n}$, and similar for $P_{n}^{\Pi_n|V_n}$),